gsa-oes/office-of-evaluation-sciences/_connect/events.md

 - Wednesday, February 16, 2022 from 3:00 to 4:30 pm ET

 ## Past Federal Workshops

+### Identifying Resources for Evaluation
+Explored ways that agencies have identified new or leveraged existing resources to support evaluation and build capacity in resource-limited environments.
+- Wednesday, December 15, 2021

 ### Evaluation Utilization: How to Promote Evaluation Use
 How Federal staff can support the dissemination and use of evaluation by colleagues across their agencies.